 Carol and Bill ClaybornAfter Carol and Bill Clayborn retired from teaching for many years in the Desert Sands Unified School District, they found new careers as docents at the Coachella Valley History Museum.

-Dr. Charles DerryClass: "Film Appreciation II" -Charles Derry with a Ph.D from Northwestern University and an MA from USC--taught and coordinated film study for 32 years at Wright State University and is the author of Dark Dreams 2.0: A Psychological History of the Modern Horror Film and The Suspense Thriller: Films in the Shadow of Alfred Hitchcock, as well as other books and articles on the cinema.
+Dr. Charles DerryClass: "Film Appreciation II" -Charles Derry with a Ph.D from Northwestern University and an MA from USC--taught and coordinated in the Wright State University Motion Pictures program in Dayton Ohio, now housed in the new Tom Hanks Center for Motion Pictures.
+Derry is the author of Dark Dreams 2.0: A Psychological History of the Modern Horror Film and The Suspense Thriller: Films in the Shadow of Alfred Hitchcock, as well as other books and articles on the cinema.
 He has also written several plays, published short fiction and memoir, written and directed short films, and worked as a stage director, including acclaimed multi-media productions of The Laramie Project & Wings.

 Martin FrankMartin Frank graduated from UCLA with a BA in Pyschology with a minor in Spanish.
 He attended the University of the Americas in Mexico for six months.
 He worked in the corporate business world doing risk management for large fortune 500 companies.
 His last few years he was responsible for creating and implementing a training program for entree level brokers.
 Since his retirement he has done volunteer work at LIR and the Betty Ford Center and Animal Samaritans.